USPS key keeper

 The United States Postal Service needs an easy way to access multifamily and commercial properties to deliver mail successfully.
 So, USPS key keepers are often required.
 Similar to a key locker, key keepers maintain property security while allowing convenient access for postal workers.

-But what is a key keeper, how are they used, and why are they necessary?
+But what is a key keeper, how are they used, and why are they necessary for key management?
 Well, this blog will cover everything you need to know about USPS key keepers.
 In addition to the aforementioned questions, you’ll learn of a better, more effective alternative.

 This post covers: